Home Schooling In Barbados

 curriculum that you expect to follow

-On receiving your application, you will be invited for an interview at the Ministry of Education Technology and Vocational Training.
-You should take evidence of your qualifications or that of the tutors you intend to use and be prepared to discuss what your plans are for the children and the programme that you will follow.
+On receiving the application, you will be invited for an interview at the Ministry of Education Technology and Vocational Training.
+You should take evidence of your qualifications or that of the tutors that will be tutoring the child or children and be prepared to discuss what your plans are for the children and the programme that you will follow.
 If you are not a Barbadian, you need to apply for a student visa for each child.

 If you are thinking about home schooling your child, please apply in good time to ensure that you can start home schooling at the appropriate time.